ShuvoSahaRoy/AI_content_publisher/README.md

 # AI_content_publisher

-This project was built to publis ChatGPT generated content to wordpress.
+This project was built to publish ChatGPT generated content to wordpress.

 Please check the code base for understanding and reach me at sshuvo548@gmail.com.